You need a size 10 spanner.

-Then tilt the holder upright and push it under the “ROYAL ENFIELD” sign until the 4 holes line up with the 4 screw nuts that are factory-welded to the frame (see here:)
+Then tilt the bracket upright and push it under the “ROYAL ENFIELD” sign until the 4 holes line up with the 4 screw nuts that are factory-welded to the frame (see here:)

 Now take 2 of the screws we provided and afix them from below in the first and the last hole (only 2 are needed) with a no. 10 spanner.
 If you also want the locking device (the S-shaped metal hinge we provide) – that goes in the second hole seen from the front, the long arm up, the short arm fixed to the frame in the second hole.

 Put the can in the holder front forward and afix the two rubbers provided.
 These rubbers are genuine Royal Enfield parts and replacements are easily available at most showrooms.
 They are meant to hold the battery of the 350 and 500 Bullet.